chaosregular/URGE/resonance_net/README.md

 Each chunk (a SAMBA fragment, DEV_LOG entry, experiment, or principle) is a node.
 Relations between chunks are also written as chunks, making the Net a *graph-of-graphs* where meaning emerges through resonance.

+- Resonates with: MorphogenicSimulator/AURA series – experimental substrate of the Resonance Edge.

 ---

 ## Purpose